Overcome Exercise Resistance by Embracing This Adventurous Motivation

 A 2017 international study published in The Lancet revealed that being active prevents heart disease and death, whether it’s a structured gym workout or washing the floor.
 Isn’t that great news?
 (Lear)

 If you are procrastinating, why do you think that is?
 Address any reservations and fears you may have.
 Chances are they stem from a mindset that can be changed.

 The best way to start a new habit is to start it.
 Don't put it off because you think you need to buy a bunch of gear or pay for an expensive gym membership, fitness program, trainer, books, DVD’s, or shakes.
 Don’t give up because you think it won’t work, you don’t see results yet, you failed before, or you don’t have the “right" clothes or shoes...

 Just start moving!
 It doesn’t have to be expensive or complicated, but it should be fun – so you’ll stick with it!

 How Much Physical Movement?

 For the most health benefits, an overall recommendation is to exercise for 30-60 minutes per day.
-There are many studies on the topic.
+There are many studies available on this topic.
 You might find different information depending on where you look, but it makes sense that those who do 300 minutes of physical activity each week will have better results than those who do 150 minutes, right?